sysadminmike/couch-to-postgres/README.md

 There is no reason why you couldnt do a union on two couch db tables in posgres and merge them into a new couchdb provided there are no id issues.

 I have also done a quick test with excel and ms query & access and a passthrough sql query both via odbc to postgres - i can see the couch data in both - this makes ad hoc reports so simple.

+Note on name - I think I like postcouch best - and i think most of the work will be done by http_post function POSTing (from postgres) to couchdb

+(I think a good idea to also also give option to do PUTS)